Invasive Plants and Animals

 - Limited control of select weeds in priority areas - often weeds that are not well-established or weeds that are in critical habitat areas.

-- Widespread weed control to reduce its spread into uninfected areas e.g. Singapore daisy.
+- Widespread weed control to reduce its spread into uninfected areas and to protect key assets e.g. Singapore daisy.

 - Technical advice services